webhintio/hint/packages/extension-vscode/CONTRIBUTING.md

 * Select `Client + Server` from the drop down.
 * Run the launch config.

+NOTE: Make sure you open a file in the launched vscode instance that webhint is registered for (like html or tsconfig.json), otherwise, the server won't start.

 ## Running Tests

 * Run `yarn test` from this directory.